NotDarkn/ultradocs/docs/any/0-prelude/any-0-1.md

         After checkpointing, start off by equipping the <b>Sharpshooter</b>, then while holding right click (to charge it up), do a dash slide into the arena.
     </p>
     <p>
-        Land almost exactly below <a href="/general-info#enemy-terms">Maurice</a>, then release right click after Maurice shoots at least one of its bullets.
+        Land almost exactly below <a href="/general-info#enemy-terms">Maurice</a>, then release right click after Maurice shoots at least one of its projectiles.
     </p>
     <video width="500" height="auto" loop controls muted>
         <source src="https://i.imgur.com/aWLHeBP.mp4" type="video/mp4">